HackathonHackers/code-of-conduct/README.md

 * Unwelcome sexual attention, including gratuitous or off-topic sexual images or behaviour
 * Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
 * Continued one-on-one communication after requests to cease
-* Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect others from intentional abuse
+* Deliberate "outing" of any aspect of a person’s identity without their consent except as necessary to protect others from intentional abuse
 * Publication of non-harassing private communication